 Virtual Exchange is a short project that brings students from different parts of the world and different cultural backgrounds together online.

-The exchange is an enriching activity for both exchange partners and will allow you to develop greater cross-cultural understanding as well as your digital skills - vital for your future employability.
+The exchange is an enriching activity for both exchange partners and will allow you to develop greater intercultural understanding and other important employability skills.

 Previous participants say that the exchange has helped them to: